brendonsoto/dotfiles_orig/meine_zettlekasten/monoid.md

 For a more concrete example, think of addition.
 Zero is the value to be used in identity functions because anything plus zero is the original number.
 So `mempty` is like abstracting out the helpfulness of zero in addition.

+You may ask why are there similarities between semigroup and monoid?
+Monoid came before semigroup.
+It is weird.

+## Sources
+- Get Programming with Haskell
+- Haskell from First Principles